SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Security camera manufacturers offer a tremendous list of features, but you’ll want to pay particular attention to the camera’s field of vision, night vision, and resolution.

-You might think setting up a network of security cameras at your business is financially unreasonable, but there are myriad affordable options on the market today.
+Setting up a network of security cameras at your business may sound like a major expense, but there are plenty of affordable options that can fit a range of budgets without skimping on the features that matter most.

 With their impressive features and stout construction, Lorex gets our vote for the best business security cameras available.